No script

 But my favourite train ride is lesser known – and more beautiful – the Oravita-Anina Semering train, South of Timisoara (pictured above).
 The Semering (name of the train) will take you on a route where picturesque scenery with mid-level mountains and open valleys dotted by traditional villages.

-• Pro tip: the best time I like to go on these train rides is during mid-September - late October when the autumn foliage offer spectacular views!
+• Pro tip: The best time I like to go on these train rides is during mid-September - late October when the autumn foliage offers spectacular views!

 Sighișoara is a small city in the heart of Transylvania where you'll find one of the most culturally significant and popular tourist places to visit in Romania: Sighisoara Citadel another UNESCO heritage site with a long history to tell.